extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/autopick_lif_id.rst

                                      - port_channel

                                      **Default**: ethernet
-   **intf_name**                     Interface Port number or Port channel number.
-Examples for SLX are 1/13, 1/14
+   **intf_name**                     The interface Port number or Port channel number.
+Examples for SLX are 1/13, 1/14.

                                      Type: ``string``
-   *length_of_the_range*             Returns the lowest available Single/Range of Logical Interface values.
+   *length_of_the_range*             This returns the lowest available Single/Range of Logical Interface values.
 For example 1/1.1 or 1/1.1,1/1.2 or 1.1 or 1.1,1.2.

                                      Type: ``string``